codesharedot/qtum-price-ruby/README.md

-# monero price ruby
+# stellar price ruby

-Gets the monero price with Ruby (from JSON).
+Gets the stellar price with Ruby (from JSON).

 https://ruby-lang.co